KeystoneHQ/Keystone-developer-hub/research/solana-qr-data-protocol.md

 accounts = {
     master-fingerprint: uint32, ; Master fingerprint (fingerprint for the master public key as per BIP32)
-    keys: [+ key_exp] ; Different account keys for a offline signer.
+    keys: [+ key_exp] ; Different account keys for a offline signer. origin?: text ; Indicates the origin of these accounts, e.g. 'Keystone' }
-}

 master-fingerprint = 1
 keys = 2
+origin = 3
 ```

 #### Example: